rmadhukara/Fourier/README.md

 # Fourier
+SageMath and PARI/GP code for

-Code for Fourier Coefficients of Level 1 Hecke Eigenforms Paper (2020)
+[HM] ``Fourier Coefficients of Level 1 Hecke Eigenforms'' (Mitsuki Hanada and Rachana Madhukara)

+The file hyperellipticcurves.ipynb has the code used to determine integer points on hyperelliptic curves in [HM].
+The file continuedfractions.ipynb has the code for running the continued fraction arguemnt in [HM].